-23 Key Management Personnel Disclosures
+22 Key Management Personnel Disclosures

 Key management personnel refer to the Board of Directors and members of senior management who have the authority and responsibility to plan, direct and control the activities of the Group.
 All the Board of Directors with the exception of the CEO, act In an honorary capacity and receive no paid compensation for their services.
+Expenses incurred by the Board of Directors to carry out their role may be incurred or reimbursed to them.
 The CEO is remunerated as part of the senior management group of Transform Aid International Ltd.

-The remuneration paid to key management personnel of the Group and the Group is \$1,147,761 (2021: \$1,460,646).
+The remuneration paid to key management personnel of the Group is \$1,020,995 (2023: \$1,050,696).